Online mentions — how important are they, and how can you track them? 5 reputation management experts weigh in with their insights in our guide below.

 When it comes to protecting your online reputation and monitoring where you rank in the search results, you don’t have to go it alone.
 Top reputation agencies and experts rely on a wide range of tools to manage hundreds (if not thousands) of campaigns for all of their clients.
-Some of these tools monitor search rankings, other scour social media for name mentions and some also help with outreach and getting media coverage.
+Some of these tools monitor search rankings, others scour social media for name mentions, and some also help with outreach and getting media coverage.

 No matter what tools or solutions you are using to monitor personal name and brand mentions, it’s important to always stay ahead of the curve and see what’s out there.